sealvault/sealvault/website/src/dev-docs/design/dapp-keys.md

 [dHEDGE](https://www.dhedge.org/) embeds other dapps like [Aave](https://aave.com/) and [Uniswap](https://uniswap.org/) on
 `app.dhedge.org`.
 In the dapp key model, the identifier for both the dHEDGE and the embedded Aave and Uniswap dapps would be `dhedge.org`.
-This means that the key used for `dhedge.org` could be used to approve transactions for the dHEDGE dapp accessible on `app.dhedge.org`, and the Aave and the Uniswap dapps *embedded* on `app.dhedge.org`, but the same key couldn't be used to approve transactions when the user directly visits `app.aave.com` or `app.uniswap.org`.

-Preventing the use of keys associated with embedded contexts when visiting them directly ensures that removing an embedded dapp from a site removes its access to other dapps on that site.

 ## Automatic Signature Approval